 - If either spouse intentionally wasted or destroyed marital assets during the marriage or after filing for divorce

 Take action today.
-Talk to me about your property division goals and questions.
-Contact The Law Office of Gustavo E. Frances, P.A., toll free at 866-435-4172.
+I am a Fort Lauderdale dividing assets lawyer talk with me about your property division goals and questions.
+Contact The Law Office of Gustavo E. Frances, P.A., toll-free at 954-533-2756.
 My office is available 24 hours a day, seven days a week.
 Consultations are always free and confidential.